-There are numerous processes or mechanisms by which PPCPs are introduced into water supplies.77 With regard to the sources of PPCPs noted above, a substantial portion of human wastes are treated at wastewater treatment plants.
+There are numerous processes or mechanisms that can introduce PPCPs into fresh water resources.n With regard to the sources of PPCPs noted above, wastewater treatment plants treat a substantial portion of human wastes.
 Following wastewater treatment plant processing, treated water may be discharged into a receiving stream or lake.